wey-gudey/wey-gudey.github.io/content/cv.md

 2021 - Present

 - **Concentration in Justice, Ethics, and Diversity Concentration**
-- **Dissertation:** ትዝታ ዲያስፖራ ። Funerary and Memorialization Rituals Within the Los Angeles and Orange County Diasporic Communities from Ethiopia
+- **Dissertation:** ትዝታ ዲያስፖራ ። Funerary and Memorialization Rituals within Los Angeles and Orange County Diasporic Communities from Ethiopia
 - **Advisors:** Dr. Louisa Holmes and Dr. Maha Maraoun

 **Master of Science in Geography**